AquaJo/Reveal.js-Demonstration/README.md

 ## Docker

-When using docker in dev-mode, be sure to mount volumes to the container from a linux environment!, ... else feel free to add polling to webpack.
+When using docker in dev-mode, be sure to mount volumes to the container from a linux environment!, ... else feel free to add polling to webpack.s